Permanent Rental Management

 Tenants are responsible for paying all water usage and supply charges, adjusted for the period of their tenancy

-Landlords are to required to pay the account in the first instance then we invoice your tenants for payment.
+Landlords are required to pay the account in the first instance then we invoice your tenants for payment.
 Landlords can make a request to SA Water to have their water accounts sent direct to Dodd and Page for payment from the Trust Account.

 Please ensure that the electricity and landline phone has been disconnected from your name prior to the start of tenancy.